The time has again come to share my bullet journal spreads with you.

 Then comes the sleep tracker page.

-Remember, the one bullet journal spread I thought I don’t need?
+Remember, the one bullet journal spread I thought I didn’t need?

 Well, it turned out I should keep one for at least a few more months, so with the start of February, a peacock sleep tracker bullet journal spread was there as well.